Runner Of the Year Series Rules

 The Space Coast Runners' Runner of The Year (ROY) Series is a collection of local races at which club members can earn points based on their finish or for participation.
 These points are then totaled at the end of the series and the runner with the highest point totals (overall and age groups) is considered the club's Runner of The Year.
 The purpose of the series is to determine the "best" runners during the past year by his or her performance at selected races.
 The races are selected so as not to favor runners who excel at only one distance or for only a few months.
 The rules are designed to encourage participation in these events yet allow for recovery between races.
 Additionally, the Space Coast Runners believe that the series helps to encourage race directors to put on quality races and promotes the running of these races, both of which benefit members and other runners.
 The series also promotes and rewards club members for supporting club-sanctioned races.

-The following table lists the Runner of the Year races, dates, and Adult and Youth qualifications.
+The following table lists the Runner of the Year races, dates, and age qualifications.

 |Categories||Number of Races||Number to Qualify||Drops|

-To be eligible for both, open and age group championships, series runners must finish at least 6 series races for the adults and 4 series races for the younger age groups, 0-9 and 10-14.
+To be eligible for both, open and age group championships, series runners must finish at least 5 series races for the adults and 4 series races for the age groups, 0-9 and 10-14.

 To be eligible to receive any points runners must follow race instructions such as, but not limited to, no head sets and/or no baby joggers